matloff/fasteR/README.md

 Loops make some in the R community nervous.
-First, there is the concern that the operation might be vectorized upon further thought, thus making it faster.
+First, there is the concern that the operation might be vectorized upon further thought, thus making it faster; by using a loop, we would forego that speedup.
 Second, some people believe loop code is prone to bugs, and a *functional programming* (FP) approach is safer.

-Those points may be valid, but in my view avoidance of loops has been an unhealthy obsession in some quarters.
+Those points may have validity, but in my view avoidance of loops has been an unhealthy obsession in some quarters.
 Nevertheless, let's see what the FP approach might be here.
-(We are, as usual, sticking to base-R.
-There are various FP packages, e.g. **purrr**.)
+(We are, as usual, sticking to base-R, and thus will use FP features from the base.
+There are various FP packages, e.g. the Tidyverse's **purrr**.)

 We've seen the **tapply** function a couple of times already.
 Now let's turn to **lapply** ("list apply").
 The call form is